Candidates vie for Pahrump area school board seat

 Mark Owens, who is retiring from four decades of work as a senior engineering associate for a national lab at the Nevada National Security Site, has also entered the field of candidates looking to be a trustee on the school board in the Pahrump area.

-The 27-year Pahrump resident said securing schools and improving the state’s ranking in educational performance are important targets for him.
+The 26-year Pahrump resident said securing schools and improving the state’s ranking in educational performance are important targets for him.

 Owens came to the valley in 1992 and had two boys graduate from the Nye County School District.
 Owens’ wife is a Pahrump native.